What is Reformed Theology?

 - The church government is set up to include elders and sometimes deacons.
 They are usually divided geographically into presbyteries or synods.
 The expectation is that church is where believers meet to worship and learn and disciple.
 (As opposed to the “seeker sensitive” churches where there could be half a sanctuary filled with unbelievers on any given weekend.)
 They have church membership.
-The churches also actively practice church discipline, meaning that members living in ongoing unrepentant sin are confronted.
+The churches also actively practice church discipline as outlined in the Bible.

 - The sacraments of the Lord’s Supper are to be taken only by believers, and even then, done with such reverence that they have first examined their own hearts.
 The actual elements of the Lord’s Supper are not thought to be miraculously transformed into the actual body and blood of Jesus as the Roman Catholics practice, and they are not thought to somehow contain the presence of Jesus, such as the Lutherans believe.
 Rather, they are a memorial, taken in remembrance of Christ’s death and resurrection as atonement for our sins.

 - In historically Reformed churches and even now, they don’t have images of Jesus anywhere.
 There are no pictures, statues, or stained glass bearing any likeness to Jesus.
 Many Reformed people stay away from movies and TV shows that depict Jesus, such as The Passion.
 (This belief is from the second of the Ten Commandments, which are held in highest regard.)
 Listen to Theology Gals podcast, “The Second Commandment & Pictures of Jesus,” for more discussion on this topic.